Trusts and Foundations

 The Radcliffe Trust supported our work around taking creative arts out to older people in rural areas.

-The Rowlands Trust previously gave us a grant to buy new equipment for stage combat teaching sessions delivered by the Education Team, and more recently to undertake repairs to our automatic doors in the Cafe Bar.
+The Rowlands Trust funded new equipment for stage combat teaching delivered by the Education Team, and more recently to repair our automatic doors in the Cafe Bar.

 The Theatres Trust, in partnership with the Linbury Trust, has given us a grant to refurbish the Garrick Room and foyer floors to keep them safe and clean for many years to come.